With People and Society

 Food safety and security

-Quality assurance system based on HACCP principles
+Quality assurance system based on the HACCP concept

-We analyze where and what risks exist from the time raw materials are procured until products reach customers, plan how to manage and avoid risks at each stage, continuously check and visualize the implementation status, and take action to improve if any problems are found and revise the plan as necessary.We manage our entire supply chain based on the basic concept of HACCP (Hazard Analysis and Critical Control Point).
+The basic concept of the Hazard Analysis and Critical Control Point (HACCP) is to analyze where and what risks exist from procurement of raw materials to delivery of products to customers, plan how to control and avoid risks at what stage, continuously check and visualize the implementation status, conduct improvement activities when problems are detected, and revise the plan as necessary.
+We will manage our entire supply chain based on this basic concept of the HACCP.

-Supplier quality and hygiene management
+Quality and hygiene management of suppliers

 Quality and hygiene management in stores